 In 1984 the OECD, at Australia's request, examined ways in which Australian science and technology policies may be developed in the next five years, with particular attention to existing aims, to strengthen Australia's scientific and technological capabilities, develop new and revitalised industries and achieve greater co-ordination between science and technology policies and economic, industry, education, manpower and social policies.
-The OECD response is due to be published in 1985.
+The OECD response was published in 1985 and was the subject of considerable public discussion.